A Brief History of Sterilization Abuse in the U.S. and its Connection to ICE Mass Hysterectomies in Georgia

 In 1975, the newly formed National Women’s Health Network testified at nationwide hearings on proposed federal sterilization guidelines.
 In support of safeguards proposed by Black and Latina activists, we called for a 30-day waiting period for procedures, a minimum age of 21 years old, detailed informed consent requirements, and a moratorium on government funding for the sterilization of institutionalized women and those deemed “incompetent.”

 By 1979, the NWHN was taking on the National Organization for Women (NOW), asking our members to speak at their local NOW chapter in response to its position on sterilization, which opposed any waiting period and disregarded what women of color (and poor white women) were experiencing.
-In March of that year, federal regulations went into effect restricting federal funds for sterilization to when patients give their voluntary and informed consent for the procedure.
+In March of that year, federal regulations went into effect restricting federal funds for sterilization until patients gave their voluntary and informed consent for the procedure.

 That same year, the NWHN sent a letter to OB/GYN departments at all major teaching hospitals in the U.S, asking for chairpersons to confirm in writing whether that hospital is complying with federal sterilization regulations and requested copies of each hospital’s memo to staff explaining the regulations.
 One-third, or the 350, hospitals responded.